 I wrote an article just like this about five years ago, at the height of my anti-airbrush parade.
-I paraded up and down these cyber alleyways loudly explaining why I just loathed this trendy makeup application, and let me tell you I had good reason!
+I stormed up and down these cyber alleyways loudly explaining why I just loathed this trendy makeup application, and let me tell you I had good reason!
 I had seen just so, so many terrible airbrush makeup applications, thing gone wrong, streaks and smears… I even had photographers who used our services because they hated having to retouch it.
-And then, on Feb 11th of this year, it was like the clouds parted and I finally GOT it.
+And then, in Feb 2011, it was like the clouds parted and I finally GOT it.
 This super-fantastic uber-artist came to town and offered a Airbrush HD class.
 The wealth of information I obtained was well worth the price of admission, and now I can gracefully end the parade knowing I’m savvier for it.

 **NOTE: Airbrush makeup is NOT to be confused with Airbrushing in Photoshop.
 It often is.

 Any makeup can make you the prettiest version of yourself you can be, it doesn’t have to be airbrush and there are many times it isn’t.
 The correct application for your own personal needs is more important.
-(Read: It’s much more important that you hire a great aritst than an artist soley based on if they airbrush or not)
+(Read: It’s much more important that you hire a great artist than an artist solely based on if they airbrush or not).
+You know all those nifty You Tube video’s that show you how entirely unrealistic magazine images are?
+We cannot change the texture of your skin.
+Only Photo Shop can.

 Myth: Airbrush Makeup is good for bad skin.